wh-alice/mig_visualstudio/vs/misc/the-maximum-number-of-errors-has-been-exceeded.md

 ---
-title: "The maximum number of errors has been exceeded" ms.custom: "" ms.date: "2015-07-20"
+title: "The maximum number of errors has been exceeded | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20"
 ms.prod: "visual-studio-dev14"